-The risk monitoring process consists of tracking all internal and external variables that could help anticipate or foresee the materialisation of these or other risks of relevance to the Lar España and its group.
+The risk monitoring process consists of tracking all internal and external variables that could help anticipate or foresee the materialisation of these or other risks of relevance to the Lar España.

 E.4.
-State whether the company has a defined risk tolerance threshold, including with respect to fiscal risk
+State whether the company has a defined risk tolerance threshold, including with respect fiscal risk

 The risk map is the tool used by Lar España to identify and assess its risks.
-All the risks, including those of a fiscal nature, contemplated are evaluated considering various indicators of impact and likelihood.
+All the risks contemplated, including tax risks, are evaluated considering various indicators of impact and likelihood.